kpierrel/standard_operating_procedures/MD_Simulations_on_HPC.md

 - Follow the instructions to install Packmol [here](https://m3g.github.io/packmol/download.shtml)
 ##### 2.3.5 Install VMD
 - Follow the instructions to install VMD [here](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD)

 #### 2.4 Downloading Necessary Software on the HPC
 ##### 2.4.1 Install OpenMM
 - Check the cuda version that is able to run on the HPC's GPU
+    - SSH into the HPC's login node from your local machine's Terminal/Command Prompt
 ```bash
 interact -p GPU -t 01:00:00 --gres=gpu:1
 module avail cuda